 - Common tests include the abrasive wear index and the Mohs hardness test.
 You don’t need a high rating for wall tiles, but you definitely will for entry floors or kitchen counters.

-- Slip Resistance: Tiles dedicated for interior floors, stair threads, showers, and patios must provide adequate traction for safe walking, whether it is wet or dry.
+- Tiles dedicated for interior floors, stair threads, showers, and patios must provide adequate traction for safe walking, whether it is wet or dry.
 Generally, unglazed, textured tiles offer better traction than glazed ones.
-Although some glazed floor tiles includes enough texture or abrasive additives for safe footing.
+Although some glazed floor tiles include enough texture or abrasive additives for safe footing.
 Unglazed mosaics also work well because of their grout lines.
 It helps break up the surfaces.

-- Freeze-Thaw Stability: Tiles used for the outdoors in cold climates must be able to withstand water absorption and seasonal temperature fluctuations without warping or breaking the tile.
+- Tiles used for the outdoors in cold climates must be able to withstand water absorption and seasonal temperature fluctuations without warping or breaking the tile.
 In these areas, “impervious” or “vitreous” tiles are usually the safest for fluctuating weather.
-This is less of an issue in mild climates, where softer more absorbent tiles like terra-cotta can be used.
+This is less of an issue in mild climates where softer more absorbent tiles like terra-cotta can be used.